 No significant adverse impacts related to water supply are anticipated as a result of the Preferred Alternative.
-As shown above, the demand for water (in gpd) is estimated to be less than the demand calculated for the DEIS Project.
+As shown above, the demand for water (in

+Preferred Alternative - Preliminary Utilities Plan Figure 2-11b gpd) is estimated to be less than the demand calculated for the DEIS Project.
 Adequate water capacity for fire protection would be provided based on the final site plan and final building designs.
-These features may include water storage and/or booster pumps and would be subject to the review and approval of the Town as part of a final site plan approval.
+These features will likely include water storage and potentially booster pumps and would be subject to the review and approval of the Town as part of a final site plan approval.